 I was super excited when Tina agreed to share her goinggrey journey!
 She has one of the most beautiful grey hair and is on her way to embrace her curls.

-What was your age and your thoughts when you get your first grey hair?
+What were your age and thoughts when you got your first grey hair?

 I was in my early 20s when I found my first gray hair.
 There was no question I would dye and cover up those grays.
-I strongly believed, at that time, that gray hair equaled old, and I was absolutely certain I wasn’t old.
+I strongly believed, at that time, that gray hair equalled old, and I was absolutely sure I wasn’t old.
 I actually thought I would live forever, without ever getting old.
-Ah, the blissful ignorance of youth (errrr, I mean… “innocence” of youth).
+But, ah, the blissful ignorance of youth (errrr, I mean… “innocence” of youth).

 Did you ever dye your hair?
 At what age, and for how long?

 Absolutely, I dyed my white shining strands back to my dark charcoal color as soon as I found them!
 I was in my early 20s when I started dying my hair, and I really enjoyed it at first.
 Dye coats the hair cuticle and lays it flatter – at least that’s what my hairdresser told me.
-So, the dye seemed to really help calm my hair, even when I used boxed color, and was easier to style.
-But,that deep, rich, vibrant color didn’t last long.
-It faded to an orange tinge quickly, and I didn’t like that.
+So, the dye seemed to really help calm my hair, even when I used boxed color, and it was easier to style.
+But, that deep, rich, vibrant colour didn’t last long.
+It quickly faded to an orange tinge, and I was not too fond of that.
 It was just not attractive against my skin tone.
 But I continued my dutiful dye jobs for about 26 years.

 When and why did you think of giving up dye?

 Around the time I started noticing “gray hair” as a fad, I considered letting my silvers grow out.
-I had been covering my roots every two weeks, but my silvers could be seen only days after my color.
+I had covered my roots every two weeks, but my silvers could be seen only days after my colour.
 The silvers were screaming to be seen.

 And, seeing how much of a trend gray hair was becoming, I thought I wouldn’t look so odd or out of place, that I could blend in, and that it might be the right time to grow it out.